Sorrow and Suicide

 Life in Apollo’s Farmhouse

-In 1850, twelve-year-old Mary Jane and her 10-year-old sister Juliana were living in the 8-room Truby farmhouse at 708 Terrace Ave with their new siblings Hannah (4) and Henry (1), and of course parents Simon and Elizabeth.
+In 1850, twelve-year-old Mary Jane and her 10-year-old sister Juliana were living in the 8-room Truby farmhouse at 708 Terrace Ave with their new half-siblings Hannah (4) and Henry (1), and of course their dad Simon and step-mom Elizabeth.

 By 1860, both Mary Jane and Juliana Truby were young adults in their early 20s, yet still living in the farmhouse with parents Simon and Elizabeth Truby.
 By now, 3 more children had joined the household, making a total of 4 adults and 5 children residing within.
 Youngsters included Hannah (13), Henry (11), Isabela, or Belle (8), Albert (6), and Winchester Truby (4).